-Soon after discovering the New Relic Digital Intelligence Platform, Migros deployed it to monitor its customer-facing applications and provide complete visibility across its application stack and infrastructure.
+Soon after discovering the New Relic platform, Migros deployed it to monitor its customer-facing applications and provide complete visibility across its application stack and infrastructure.
 Now IT teams within Migros—including those focused on operational performance, web analytics, and user experience—rely on New Relic to deliver insights into how Migros’ digital business is performing and understand the impact of code changes on performance and the customer experience.
 Cross-team collaboration and communication with third-party developers is easier with a common language and consistent set of data provided by New Relic.

 ‘With New Relic, we can see the impact of deployments on our performance and infrastructure’, says Petignat.
 For example, Petignat’s team uses New Relic Browser to measure and track the performance of content rendering on website pages and uses the data to optimise the experience for customers.
 ‘We also use New Relic Browser on our website to see the actual customer experience, which is very helpful in identifying where we should focus our optimisation efforts’, says Petignat.

 When Migros consolidated nine data centres into just four, the IT team used New Relic to understand the impact of the infrastructure changes on performance of its hundreds of applications.
 ‘There is a huge interdependency between many systems on our network, so we couldn’t really predict what the impact of changes in infrastructure resulting from the consolidation would be’, says Petignat.
 ‘New Relic helped ease our concerns because we used it to catch any issues created by the consolidation before they impacted our customers.’